 The La Crosse weather station you see above shows you both temperature and relative humidity.
-(It’s not absolute humidity, it’s relative humidity, there’s a little “RH” under the percent sign.)
+(It’s not absolute humidity, which is a completely different thing and useful for other reasons.)
 But what is relative humidity?
 I mean, what happens when it gets to 100%?

 In order to understand relative humidity, you have to understand dew point, which is actually a much better measurement of the amount of water that’s in the air.
 Dew point tells you the temperature at which the water in the air will condense and turn to rain or snow, and a higher dew point means more water vapor in the air.
 It also means that it “feels” more humid to you.